icyleaf/totem/README.md

 - Provide a mechanism to set default values for your different configuration options.
 - Provide an alias system to easily rename parameters without breaking existing code.
 - Write configuration to file with JSON, YAML formats.

+And we keep it minimize and require what you want with adapter! **No more dependenices what you do not need**.
+Only JSON and YAML adapters were auto requires.

 Uses the following precedence order.
 Each item takes precedence over the item below it: